 Narrow cobblestone streets lined with brightly colored buildings are a flashback to the time when Cuba was colonized by the Spanish following Columbus’ landing.
 These buildings are still maintained in their brightly colored glory and are a real outward reflection of the fun energy of this island nation.

 The country of Cuba has sat quiet and isolated for more than 50 years and the world was not able to enjoy what it has to offer.
 Whether it is by foot, bike tour, or vintage car, there is so much to do, see, and explore throughout Cuba.
-Now that these political barriers are being dissolved, Cuba can share the aspects of their culture and history that are important to them and that represents how far it has come and where it can go in the future.
+Now that these political barriers are being dissolved, Cuba can share the aspects of its culture and history that are important to them, and that represents how far it has come and where it can go in the future.

 Sound like something you would like to experience?
 Get in touch today, and we can start planning an amazing trip to Cuba, tailored to your interests!
 Keep Cuba on your radar!